-

 2025.01.27 EOIR PM 25-05

-EOIR Acting Director Sirce Owen issued Policy Memorandum (PM) 25-05 rescinding and cancelling Biden-era PM 21-26, which provided guidance to immigration judges and the BIA on adjudicating Motions to Reopen for respondents who had been placed in the Migrant Protection Protocols (MPP).
+EOIR Acting Director Sirce Owen issued Policy Memorandum (PM) 25-05 rescinding and cancelling Biden-era PM 21-26, which provided guidance to immigration judges and the Board of Immigration Appeals on adjudicating Motions to Reopen for respondents who had been placed in the Migrant Protection Protocols (MPP).
 PM 25-05 states that PM 21-26 "no longer accurately represents the policy of the Executive Branch, including DHS and DOJ," after DHS resumed MPP on January 21, 2025, in response to the directive in President Trump's "Securing Our Borders" EO.

 View Document -